Modern microfilm and microfiche conversion services offer more than digitization.

 Electronic Access to Data from Microfilm and Microfiche

-Perhaps the number one reason to convert microfilm and microfiche is making the data readily available to other software applications.
+Perhaps the number one reason to digitize microfilm and microfiche is making the data readily available to other software applications.
 This is important for making archived records fully text-searchable and for integrating the data with databases and information management tools.

 Digitizing records is also important for meeting government regulations, such as those declared by the National Archives Registration Administration (NARA), and for regulations that govern protected health and personal information.